hughmancoder/Distributed-Weather-Server/README.md

 ### Prerequisites

-Ensure Maven is installed on your machine.
+Ensure Maven is installed on your machine and as well as java 11 (if you are using a different version of java set it as the target in the pom.xml file)

 - For **Fedora Linux**: